harryduong123/Stock-Return-Predictability-Traditional-Models-VS-Machine-Learning-Models/README.md

 3. Risk-free rate: use VN 10-Year Bond Yield historical data.
 # Summary of results:
 More complex models do not necessarily yield better point-in-time predictions.
 In fact, the Neural Network underperformed significantly compared to simpler benchmarks.
 - Random Forest: achieved a cumulative return of ~20% and the highest Sharpe Ratio (1.7).
-Its success comes from its ability to rank sectors correctly, even if the specific return numbers are slightly off.
+The success comes from its ability to rank sectors correctly, even if the specific return numbers are slightly off.
 - Neural Network: despite having the worst predictive accuracy, it managed a positive return of 8% and a Sharpe Ratio of 0.6.
-However, it was highly volatile with significant drawdowns.
+However, the model's performance was highly volatile with significant drawdowns.
 - CAPM & FF3: both failed as investment tools, generating cumulative losses of 25–30%.
 They systematically misranked sectors, leading to poor long-short decisions.
 Thus, these models are better to be used as foundational frameworks for valuing assets, calculating expected returns, and managing portfolio risk.